MyForest/SolidFS/README.md

 ## Developing

-There is no guidance on this yet.
+There is not much guidance on this yet.

 ### Using Values in structlog Context

-1. Only bind to values that are safe.
+1. Only bind structlog context to values that are safe, not things like byte arrays.
 2. Don't include security-sensitive information in logs, such as access tokens or headers that contain them.
-3.

 ## Testing